sendgrid/docs/content/docs/for-developers/sending-email/quickstart-ruby.md

 seo:
   title: Email API Quickstart for Ruby
   description: Sending your first email using the SendGrid REST API and Ruby.
-  keywords: Getting Started, API, v3, REST, SendGrid REST API, Go, Ruby.
+  keywords: Getting Started, API, v3, REST, SendGrid REST API, Ruby.
 ---

-In this quickstart, you'll learn how to send your first email using the [Twilio SendGrid Mail Send API](https://sendgrid.api-docs.io/v3.0/mail-send/v3-mail-send) and [Go](https://golang.org/).
+In this quickstart, you'll learn how to send your first email using the [Twilio SendGrid Mail Send API](https://sendgrid.api-docs.io/v3.0/mail-send/v3-mail-send) and [Ruby](https://www.ruby-lang.org/en/).

 ## Prerequisites